adarshsaji/UK-Work-Visa-Dashboard/README.md

 1. Clone the repository
 2. Ensure you have Python 3 and  install the required libraries using `pip install -r requirements.txt`
-3. Run the application from your terminal using `visa_dashboard.py`.
+3. Run the application from your terminal using `streamlit run visa-dashboard.py`.

 **Note:**